 As far as amenities, there was a pool and hot tub.
 Both were indoors so it’s protected from those 10 days a year it rains in Southern California.
 The pool was a normal size, as was the hot tub.
 The pool was fairly cold but I don’t know if it’s consistently that way.

 The hotel served a continental breakfast that had very limited options.
 There was some fruit, cereal, pastries and bread.
 That’s about it.
 If you want to grab something on your way to the parks, then this is suitable.
 If you want a good breakfast, go somewhere else.
 This is a nice way to save a few bucks though.

 There was a Denny’s right across the parking lot from the hotel.
 A Cold Stone, IHOP and the dreaded Captain Kidd’s were also very close by.

 What you ultimately think about Anaheim Desert Inn & Suites will come down to how much you care about location.
 I care a lot about it and therefore I think this is a pretty good hotel in terms of value.
 If you’d rather stay somewhere nicer then you’ll be sacrificing location or cost for that need.
 Take out location and relative value, and Desert Inn & Suites is nothing special.
 Add it in and it becomes one of the better Disneyland Good Neighbor Hotels.
-Out of the three we’ve stayed at, I would place Desert Inn & Suites.
-Melissa like the Camelot Inn a little bit more, which I think is fair.
+Out of the ones we’ve stayed at, I would place Desert Inn & Suites at the top of the list mostly thanks to location.
+Melissa likes the Camelot Inn a little bit more, which I think is fair.
 Both are very close in my mind.